mac-n/paradoxnet/README.md

 | Standard Transformer    | **2.2901**     | Stable Learning          |
 | ParadoxNet              | 2.5753         | Stable Learning          |

 While there is still a ~12% performance gap with the Transformer, the stability of ParadoxNet confirms its viability as a foundation for a new class of models.
-(While it seems probable that ParadoxNet’s emergent phase-based “contextual tokenizer” consumes some of its limited capacity, the primary aim here is to demonstrate stable, transparent learning rather than to match Transformer perplexity.)
+(While it seems probable that the 4-layer ParadoxNet’s emergent phase-based “contextual tokenizer” consumes some of its limited capacity, the primary aim here is to demonstrate stable, transparent learning rather than to match Transformer perplexity.)

 ---